N1C022/Algorithmic-Trading-Competition/README.md

 # Algorithmic-Trading-Competition
 Trading bot written for the Imperial College London AlgoSoc Course Trading Competition in timed conditions.
+Submitted as coursework.
 To run, download, open submission_notebook and run all.
 To change between test and train data open backtest and edit data variable.
+It is a stateful adaptive algorithm which reacts to short term signals using exponential moving averages.
+I post buy and sell orders at the best price from the previous tick, which captures spread when the back tester classifies the order as perfect market making.
+It also changes its order size based on confidence and inventory.
+It randomly changes to avoid local minimums.